 The Medicare Advantage category in the figure includes beneficiaries enrolled in all private health plans, including Medicare Cost Plans, Demonstrations/Pilots, Program of All-inclusive Care for the Elderly (PACE), and Medicare Advantage.
-Blue bars show historical estimates, and orange bars show projections.

 Key Term

 Accountable Care Organizations (ACOs) are groups of doctors, hospitals, and other health care providers, who come together voluntarily to give coordinated high-quality care to the Medicare patients they serve.
 Providers in ACOs are paid based on their meeting of set cost-savings goals, encouraging a focus toward value-based care rather than volume-based care (CMS 2025).